 CurlON, NOCA and the OCC are responsible for provision of meaningful, age/stage appropriate competitions, and programs to support the development of athletes so that any curler with aspirations of podium performances will receive the correct interventions at the right time of their development.

 Curling’s LTAD – “Curling for Life” – is a framework, produced by Curling Canada, to ensure nation-wide standardization in the development of curling athletes and recreational players.
 In Ontario, the Ontario Curling Council is committed to ensuring that we are leaders in the implementation of LTAD programming as recommended by Curling Canada, and to ensure that every curler, no matter what age, stage, or ability, has a positive experience within the sport.

-The document at right is a comprehensive guide to the LTAD age/stage appropriate programming offered within the province of Ontario, focusing particularly on the programs, competitions and services offered by the OCC and its member associations, the OCA and NOCA.
+The document at right is a comprehensive guide to the LTAD age/stage appropriate programming offered within the province of Ontario, focusing particularly on the programs, competitions and services offered by the OCC and its member associations, CurlON and NOCA.

 - Create Opportunities for Ontarians to Curl – teach clubs how to recruit and retain new members (inclusive of youth, families and New Canadians), be a leading PSO in the development of Curling Canada’s “Youth Feeder System”, deliver a successful Adult Learn to Curl Program implementation.

 - Talent Identification – refine training and talent ID protocols for the Learning to Train, Training to Train, and Training to Compete stages, establishing metrics for the Gold Medal Profile;

 - Programming – provide more opportunities for athletes to develop, especially Learning to Train, Training to Train and Para athletes;